quadrimegistus/the_divine_thought_of_automation/README.md

 # End Result

-* Automate 100% of a software engineer's job to a scripted chron job.
+* Automate 100% of a software engineer's product work to a scripted chron job.
 * Product development sprints become daily.
 * Deliverables are received by the customer when the Product Designer and Product Owner are done putting the feature into Gherkin syntax and submitting the feature request asynchronously through technology with zero need to ever interface with the engineering department.
 * Refocus engineer work from product development to automation development, as there will no longer be a need for the software engineer to perform product work, as it will be 100% automated.